mijnnaamismarin/TI1506-node.js/README.md

 # TI1506-node.js

-Shown here are the six code examples of the node.js lecture, including the setup files for [Visual Studio Code](https://code.visualstudio.com/).
+Examples 1 to 6 belong to the introductory node.js lecture.
+They include the setup files for [Visual Studio Code](https://code.visualstudio.com/).

+Examples 7 and over belong to the second lecture dedicated to node.js.